marccanby/linguiphyr/paper/paper.md

 the edges they occur on from the root of the tree to a specified clade.
 This type of relative chronology may seem unusual to the typical historical linguist, but its results can be illuminating.

-\autoref{fig:figure3} depicts an example tree analysis in LinguiPhyR, based on the screened dataset of @ringe2002indo.
+\autoref{fig:figure3} depicts an example tree analysis in LinguiPhyR.

 # Conclusions